-Assurance of legal protection is advisable considering the highly complex issues we are facing in the present time.
+Assurance of legal protection is advisable considering the highly complex issues we are facing.
 We can access a wide range of everyday support, including IT, that helps make life easier – although only partially.
 State-supported cyber security, as well as trust in large corporations, should ultimately benefit the citizens.
-While legal certainty and trust cannot be taken for granted, they cannot be attained within a short period of time.
+While legal certainty and trust cannot be taken for granted, they cannot be attained quickly.
 It is necessary first to address and counter widespread monopoly.
-Fundamental rights and independence are in demand and should, hence, be promoted.
+Fundamental rights and independence are in demand and should be promoted.

 The lack of trust in the state and large corporations is increasing and has become more apparent.
-Related headlines of such are becoming more and more commonplace, not only with regard to the IT industry.
-Scarce resources are of increasing concern for mankind, just as power struggles and distribution problems have been for thousands of years.
-It is crucial to build a society whose aim is to grow into a vigorous old age, which entails healthy nutrition, exercise, and the provision of local recreation zones.
-And an equally important element to achieving this goal is fostering a participatory, flexible, and entrepreneurial labour market.
+Related headlines of such are becoming increasingly commonplace, not only concerning the IT industry.
+Scarce resources are increasingly concerning for humankind, just as power struggles and distribution problems have been for thousands of years.
+It is crucial to build a society aiming to grow into a vigorous old age, which entails healthy nutrition, exercise, and the provision of local recreation zones.
+Fostering a participatory, flexible, and entrepreneurial labour market is an equally important element to achieving this goal.
 In addition, a sound financial system – which covers social security and pension systems, can significantly contribute to a society with high standards and a long-term outlook.

-Digitalisation can be widely successful if it is meaningfully implemented in the research and education sectors.
-Therefore, investing in entrepreneurial knowledge transfer, high-quality content, and adequate access for more people worldwide is necessary.
-But this will only be possible with substantial financial investment.
+Digitalisation can be widely successful if it is implemented in research and education.
+Therefore, it is necessary to invest in entrepreneurial knowledge transfer, high-quality content, and adequate access for more people worldwide.
+However, this will only be possible with substantial financial investment.

-Undoubtedly, certificates, diplomas, relevant credentials, and test procedures are essential.
-However, if all institutions in large cities are centralised or clustered only in specific locations, it will make commuting inconvenient for many.
-So to counter the congestion caused by everyday traffic surges, pilot projects such as “mobility pricing” are currently being launched.
+Certificates, diplomas, relevant credentials, and test procedures are essential.
+However, if all institutions in large cities are centralised or clustered only in specific locations, commuting will be inconvenient for many.
+So, to counter the congestion caused by everyday traffic surges, pilot projects such as “mobility pricing” are currently being launched.
 This model should allow cities and communities to implement similar projects.
-The federal law, which is limited to ten years, is intended to make it possible for new pricing systems to be tested and to then influence transport demand and mobility behaviour – both in private and public motorised transport.[1]
+The federal law, which is limited to ten years, is intended to make it possible for new pricing systems to be tested and to influence transport demand and mobility behaviour – both in private and public motorised transport.[1]
 The aim, overall, is to reduce traffic on the roads and make more sensible use of public transportation systems.

-What this requires are more self-employed people and appropriate incentives through efficient tax systems.
-But this is precisely what is being discouraged by current social attitudes because, paradoxically, people are concerned about earnings and pensions – and rightly so.
+This requires more self-employed people and appropriate incentives through efficient tax systems.
+But current social attitudes are precisely discouraging this because, paradoxically, people are concerned about earnings and pensions—and rightly so.

 People in every country worldwide will have problems without financial resources.
 For example, an individual may no longer be able to exercise their personal rights.
 Even the super-rich may lose their rights or assets depending on the situation and the region.
-Every era is faced with the problem of the bureaucracy's power and tunnel vision, as well as the plight of the less fortunate.
+Every era faces the problem of the bureaucracy's power and tunnel vision and the plight of the less fortunate.
 People can lose everything in times of war and more so in times of peace.

-So let's stand up for the creation of a participatory society.
-Let's build structures that allow dreams, visions, and laws to make independent work appealing and truly profitable.
-Let's create a trustworthy financial system and bring in value from independent experts in all disciplines.
+So, let's stand up for the creation of a participatory society.
+Let's build structures that allow dreams, visions, and laws to make independent work appealing and profitable.
+Let's create a trustworthy financial system and bring value from independent experts in all disciplines.
 Let's devote more focus to flexibility, participation, and enthusiasm.
 And let’s integrate and utilise each generation’s rich experience of digitalisation.

-With commitment and inspiration for the future, everyone can, and should, contribute, participate, make progress and, ultimately, prosper.
+With commitment and inspiration for the future, everyone can and should contribute, participate, make progress and prosper.

 1. https://www.admin.ch/gov/de/start/dokumentation/medienmitteilungen.msg-id-82204.html